seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 In this lab, you will:

 + Task 1: Create and configure Azure AD users
-+ Task 2: Create Azure AD groups with assigned and dynamic membership
++ Task 2: Add Accessibility of Resources
-+ Task 3: Manage Azure AD guest users (Optional - lab environment issue)

 ### Task 1: Create and configure Azure Active Directory users